 Does the phrase “summer break” give you memories of catching fireflies at dusk and splashing in sprinklers with friends?
 Did you read for hours under the sun, sleep in a tent or take beach trips with your family?
+Or how about "winter break"?
+Hot chocolate and hours of family time spent reading and playing games?

 Why Manage Screen Time: